Katended/Katended/README.md

 ## What I'm doing now?
 - 🌱 Improving my developer skills everyday
-- ❤️ I love solving algorithms.
+- ❤️ I love solving algorithmic problems.
-- 💻 I'm available and also open to new opportunities.
+- 💻 I'm available and open to new opportunities.

 <a href="#">